Ramsey Qubein is a freelance travel journalist covering hotels, cruises,…

 The culinary options

 Za’atar is the all-day dining venue that has both indoor and outdoor terrace seating.
 It overlooks the mountains and valley below.
 The menu is international with Indian, Omani, Zanzibari, Italian, American and Thai flavors among others.
-The food and beverage team leans heavily into sourcing ingredients from the region, which is part of Indigo’s brandwide approach to link guests with the neighborhood and culture.
+The food and beverage team leans heavily into sourcing ingredients from the region, which is part of its brandwide approach to link guests with the neighborhood and culture.
 The pomegranate juice is fresh-pressed using local fruit, the Omani omelets use goat cheese from the mountain and the walnuts in the banana bread are grown here.

 Meals start with a changing selection of bread, which is part of the fresh-baked breads and pastries made each day.
 Nothing comes pre-baked.
 The mountain’s olives were recently awarded a global award in Italy for their tasty olive oil.